2019 Prediction: Post-mobile, Edge Strikes Back (1)

 According to South China Sea Post, It is said that they began to develop their own OS when US authorities conducted investigation into Huawei and ZTE in 2012 with “allegation of national security issue“.
 Huawei founder Ren Zhengfei said at the time that the company should have its own OS to prepare for the worst situation.
 The US of the Trump regime puts pressure on Huawei and ZTE again this summer (ZTE got temporarily import banned, the authorities keep surveillance to ZTE thereafter).
 The paper estimates that Secret OS development became very important again.
 On the contrary, the company's executives explain officially that they do not need to develop own mobile OS and Android was "totally acceptable”.

-CCS Insight, which makes interesting annual forecasts, predicted that China's proprietary OS adoption is probably likely by 2022 [claim (https: // www. theregister.co.uk/2018/10/04/ccsinsighttech_predictions/) and causes "fragmentation of technology control by the United States".
+CCS Insight, which makes interesting annual forecasts, [predicted](https: // www. theregister.co.uk/2018/10/04/ccs_insight_tech_predictions/) that China's proprietary OS adoption is probably likely by 2022 and that will cause "fragmentation of technology control by the United States".
 CCS believes that China is taking the initiative in 5G and acquiring the mind share of its services throughout the world.

 CCS also revealed that Tencent and Alibaba became more important in Western Europe and emerging markets.
-Regrettably, they are liked by authoritarian governments (of many emerging countries) to do "scoring citizens" just like e-commerce.
+Regrettably, they are liked by authoritarian governments (of many emerging countries) to do "scoring citizens".
 Ubiquitous surveillance allows states to monitor the extent of individual activities and political opponents suffer and face economic challenges when applying for credit, work or travel.

 What will the gateway drag bring to the unconnected world?
 That is fantastic: ”Tech economy".
 China is typical example where mobile first spread Internet has brought new economy.
 Consumers in wealthy countries have prejudices about various digital services.
 There are outdated people still viewing portal site.
 Suddenly the mobile Internet entered where there was nothing in China, and convenience for user was thoroughly pursued.
 In the commerce and finance field, China has created digital business that far surpasses rich countries, the predecessor.
-Regarding the comparison between wealthy countries and emerging countries in finance, I mentioned this article a few years ago(["Digital payment revolution is occurring in Asia: Medium India beyond developed countries"] (https : //digiday.jp/platforms/asian- digital - revolution /)).
+Regarding the comparison between wealthy countries and emerging countries in finance, I mentioned this article a few years ago(["Digital payment revolution is occurring in Asia: Medium India beyond developed countries"](https : //digiday.jp/platforms/asian- digital - revolution /)).
 A few years after this article, Japan is finally trying to regulate it.

 As scale of Chinese market increased, large-scale social implementation of digital business model has rapidly progressed.
 The scale of Internet user in China encourage players to continue experiments and enable digital players to quickly achieve "economies of scale".
 As of August 2018, China has 800 million people Internet users, which is the combined scale of the European Union and the United States.